EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 ## 2. The Architecture of the Shell

 The shell operates in a tight, deterministic loop.
-There is no event system, no scheduler, and no concurrency—just a repeated sequence of actions that together form a command-and-control lifecycle.
+There is no event system, no scheduler, and no concurrency — just a repeated sequence of actions that together form a command-and-control lifecycle.

 The four stages are: